abdullah1kazi/SkinSense/CONTRIBUTING.md

 ## License

-By contributing to SkinSense, you agree that your contributions will be licensed under the MIT specified in the [LICENSE.md](link-to-license) file of this repository.
+By contributing to SkinSense, you agree that your contributions will be licensed under the MIT specified in the [LICENSE.md](LICENSE.md) file of this repository.

-Thank you for your interest in contributing to [Project Name]!
+Thank you for your interest in contributing to SkinSense!
 Your contributions play a crucial role in making this project a success.
 If you have any questions or need further assistance, please don't hesitate to reach out to us through [contact information or link to community forums].
 Happy contributing!